 receiving and forwarding transfer equivalency requests to the appropriate faculty;

 responsibilities associated with UPPS No. 03.01.13, Tuition Rebate Program and UPPS No. 03.01.17, Undergraduate Excessive Hours Fee.

 STUDENT ADVISING APPEALS PROCEDURE

 - Supervisors or directors of the advising centers will investigate student allegations of inaccurate or misadvising, report their findings, and communicate their recommendation to the appropriate college dean or representative and to the student.
 Students will have the right to appeal such recommendations to the appropriate college dean, whose decision is final.

 FUNDING OF ADVISING SERVICES

-In consultation with the other undergraduate college deans, the Dean of University College is responsible for providing to the Provost recommendations for the allocation of the Student Success Fee, which will be apportioned to advising centers so as to provide equitable services to all students receiving advising services.
+In consultation with the other undergraduate college deans, the dean of University College is responsible for providing to the provost and VPAA recommendations for the allocation of the student success fee, which will be apportioned to advising centers so as to provide equitable services to all students receiving advising services.